Typeforms are publicly available to anyone who has the link to them. Need to restrict access to yours? Then read on…

 Warning!
 This is not a secure access protector.
 Tech-savvy people will be able to get around it by looking at the page source code.
 Only use this if the stakes are low (e.g., our example of a team event)!
 Properly securing your typeform should be done by embedding it in a secured web page (see further up: Hide your typeform embedded on a page with login).

 When building your typeform:

-1. Add a question at the very beginning asking for a password or pin code.
-Add a ‘Sorry the password you typed is incorrect’ Statement questions.
-Then create the questions that you want people with the password to be able to see.
+1. Add a question at the very beginning asking for an access or pin code.
+Add a ‘Sorry, the access code you typed is incorrect’ Statement question.
+Then create the questions that you want people with the correct access code to be able to see.